and is it right for your business?

 Target CPA bidding can effectively reduce CPA given enough time and data input.
 It uses machine learning in conjunction with the target you have set to optimize your bids to ensure you are returning leads at a profitable rate for your business.

 Before enabling Target CPA, Google requires you to implement conversion tracking and recommend receiving at least 15 conversions in the last 30 days.
 Without at least this amount of data, Google can’t optimize the strategy effectively.

 When setting your target CPA, it’s essential to be realistic.
 For example, setting it too low will make the account highly conservative in its bids resulting in no clicks.
 On the other hand, setting target CPA too high will result in your account not being profitable.

 Best for when your goal is to return conversions within a set cost, you have the necessary data available.
 It can be used in medium to large accounts where maximizing profitability is the core concern.

 Target Return On Ad Spend (ROAS)

-Target ROAS behaves similarly and has the exact same conditions as Target CPA.
+Target ROAS behaves similarly and has the same conditions as Target CPA.
 The only difference is the algorithm.

 Target ROAS algorithm is more complex than Target CPA as it looks to generate the maximum amount of revenue from your spend rather than just acquiring leads/sales at a predetermined cost.

-… shorter buying cycles such as e-commerce led transactions.
+Best for shorter buying cycles such as e-commerce led transactions.
 This is because it’s easier to show the value of a sale.
 When implemented, ROAS is presented as a percentage figure which allows you to see the return on your ad spend.

 As the name suggests, this automated strategy will seek to return as many clicks within your available budget.
-While it may seem reasonable that traffic only is not worth investing in, there are exceptions.
+While it may seem reasonable that traffic is not worth investing in, there are exceptions.